Redaguoti

 Dependency Agent

-Dependency Agent collects data about processes running on the virtual machine and external process dependencies.
+Dependency Agent collects data about processes running on the virtual machine and their external process dependencies.
 Updates include bug fixes or support of new features or functionality.
 This article describes Dependency Agent requirements and how to upgrade it manually or through automation.

 Note